 All of our mat Pilates sessions at goPhysio are ‘Clinical’ Pilates.
 This gives our Pilates service a unique edge, as the power of Pilates is combined with expert knowledge and experience that all of our Clinical Instructors have, in how the body works, movement science, injury and recovery.
 All of our Instrictors are graduate Physiotherapists or Sports & Rehabilitation Therapists, who have completed extensive Pilates training with World leaders in clinical Pilates, the APPI.

 During our mat Pilates classes, you will work through a series of exercises, aimed at working your 'core' muscles.
-Exercises can be on the mat and in standing and may involve the use of small weighted Pilates balls, 'magic circles' and gym balls to add interest, variety and challenge to your class.
+Exercises can be on the mat and in standing and may involve the use of small weighted Pilates balls, 'magic circles' and resistance band to add interest, variety and challenge to your class.

 All of our courses are progressive and encourage you to develop at your own pace.

-There are never more than 11 people in a class, so you always have close supervision and 'hands on' guidance when you need it to help make sure you get the most from the classes.
+Our classes are small (currently 4 people maximum due to social distancing measures).so you always have close supervision and 'hands on' guidance when you need it to help make sure you get the most from the classes.

 If you choose to join our regular Pilates class membership, you'll benefit from: